This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The 16th: Our favorite par 3 on the property.
 To hit the green you have to miss the green, literally.
 The green is severely sloped from right to left.
 Aim right of the green and let your ball kick down onto the putting surface.
 Land it on the green and you might as well pack a towel for the beach you'll undoubtedly find.

-The 17th: Par 5 and semi-gettable but only with a great drive.
+The 17th: Par 5 and a true 3-shot hole (unless you pipe a drive).
 Depending on how far you hit the driver, you'll find yourself perched at the top of the hill, or the very bottom.
 If you don't make the massive rollercoaster like slope, you'll have to lay up anywhere from 80-150 yards out with an uphill 3rd shot.
 If you catch one and find yourself at the bottom of the hill, you can go for the green but you better not miss.
 Elevated, protected and severely sloped, this green is a fun one.

 The Home Hole Tradition

 After an incredible round you're left with a helluva finish.
-The tradition that takes place on the 18th tee box beautifully encapsulates the entire round.
+The tradition that takes place on the 18th tee box beautifully encapsulates the entire round, and property.

-There's an old mailbox (a Fatsco stove piece) hidden in the stone wall.
+There's an old mailbox (a Fatsco stove piece) hidden in the stone wall behind the teebox.
 What's inside?
 A little liquid courage to help you finish the round strong.
-A tradition truly unlike any other.
+Take a swig of Jameson with your group, a tradition truly unlike any other.

 North Coast